demisto/content/Packs/DeCYFIR/Integrations/decyfiriocs/README.md

 DeCYFIR API's provides External Threat Landscape Management insights.
-This integration was integrated and tested with version xx of decyfiriocs
+This integration was integrated and tested with version v1 of decyfiriocs

 ## Configure DeCYFIR Indicators & Threat Intelligence on Cortex XSOAR